shaunlebron/super-hexagon-unwrapper/code/README.md

 ![unwrap](../img/unwrap.jpg)

-Notice that the projection and can be quite distorted in areas.
+Notice that the unwrapped image has black gaps signifying pixels that could not be retrieved from the original image due to its limited window.
+Also notice that the projection can be quite distorted in areas.
 This results from inherent errors in the reference frame and the lack of mathematics in the projection to account for 3D rotation of the image.
 The projection as it is now assumes that the optical axis is perpendicular to the surface of the game.
 The following is an animated excerpt from unwrap.py that describes the math.